pythonarcade/arcade/doc/programming_guide/sound.rst

 Static Sounds are for Speed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As long as you have enough memory, preloading entire sounds prevents in-game slowdowns.
+Static sounds can help your game run smoothly by preloading data before gameplay.

 This is because disk access is one of the slowest things a computer can do.
-Avoiding it during gameplay is important if your gameplay needs to be fast and smooth.
+Waiting for sounds to load during gameplay can make the your game run slowly or stutter.
+The best way to prevent this is to load your sound data ahead of time.
+Popular approaches for this
+include:

+* Loading screens
+* Small inter-level "rooms"
+* Multi-threading (best used by experienced programmers)

-However, storing full decompressed albums of music in RAM should be avoided.
-Each decompressed minute of CD quality audio uses slightly more than 10 MB of RAM.
-This adds up quickly, so you should strongly consider :ref:`streaming <sound-loading-modes-streaming>` music from compressed files instead.
+Unless music is a central part of your gameplay, you should avoid storing fully decompressed albums of music in RAM.
+Each decompressed minute of CD quality audio uses slightly over 10 MB of RAM.
+This adds up quickly, and can slow down or freeze a computer if it fills RAM completely.

-Any of the following will suggest specific audio should be loaded as a static effect:
+For music and long background audio, you should should strongly consider :ref:`streaming <sound-loading-modes-streaming>` from compressed files instead.

+When to Use Static Sounds
+"""""""""""""""""""""""""

+If an audio file meets one or more of the following conditions, you may want to load it as static audio:

 * You need to start playback quickly in response to gameplay.
 * Two or more "copies" of the sound can be playing at the same time.
-* You will unpredictably restart or skip playback through the file.
+* You will unpredictably skip to different times in the file.
+* You will unpredictably restart playback.
 * You need to automatically loop playback.
 * The file is a short clip.